verata-veritatis/sky-tools/README.md

 ### Instructions

+These bots are python scripts.
+In fact, it's probably best if you keep them on your desktop.
+All you need to do is right click on the *.py* file and open with Terminal or Command Prompt (as long as you installed Python properly).

 ### Edits & Modifications

 I'm an experimental physics and mathematics student, and hardly a certified "Python expert" or programming guru.
 If you feel something can be done better, feel free to bring up an **issue** or **pull request**, and I'll gladly take a look!